Public broadcasting: Ireland

-Italy

-The Italian national broadcasting company is RAI – Radiotelevisione Italiana, founded as URI in 1924.
-RAI transmits thirteen channels: Rai 1, Rai 2, Rai 3, Rai 4, Rai 5, Rai News 24, Rai Premium, Rai Movie, Rai Sport, Rai Storia, Rai Gulp, Rai Yoyo, Rai Scuola (all available also in high definition).
-RAI also broadcasts via satellite and is involved in radio, publishing and cinema.
-RAI has the largest audience share (45%) of any Italian television network.
-Proceeds derive from a periodical standing charge (90 euros for each household in 2017) and from advertising.
-The main competitors of RAI are Mediaset, the biggest national private broadcaster, divided in twelve channels (two of which are both SD and HD), La7 and La7d, owned by Cairo Editore; other competitors are Sky Italia (with three FTA channels) and Discovery Italia (with seven FTA channels).

 Lithuania

 Lithuanian National Radio and Television (LRT) is the national broadcaster of Lithuania.
 It was founded in 1926 as radio broadcaster, and opened a television broadcasting subdivision in 1957.
-LRT broadcasts three radio stations (LRT Radijas, LRT Klasika and LRT Opus), and three TV channels (LRT televizija, LRT Plius and LRT Lituanica).
+LRT broadcasts three radio stations (LRT Radijas, LRT Klasika, and LRT Opus), and three TV channels (LRT televizija, LRT Plius, and LRT Lituanica).

-Malta

-Public Broadcasting Services (PBS) is the national broadcaster of Malta.
-It operates three television services (TVM, TVM2, and Parliament TV) and three radio services (Radju Malta, Radju Malta 2, and Magic Malta).

-Moldova

-Teleradio-Moldova (TRM) is the public funded radio-TV broadcaster in Moldova.
-It owns the TV channels Moldova 1 and TVMI, and the radio channels Radio Moldova and Radio Moldova Internaţional.

 Montenegro

-RTCG (Radio Television of Montenegro) is the public broadcaster in Montenegro.
+RTCG (Radio Television of Montenegro) is the public broadcaster in Montenegro and maintains editorial independence from its government.

 Netherlands

 The Netherlands uses a rather unusual system of public broadcasting.
 Public-broadcasting associations are allocated money and time to broadcast their programmes on the publicly owned television and radio channels, collectively known under the NPO name.
 The time and money is allocated in proportion to their membership numbers.
-The system is intended to reflect the diversity of all the groups composing the nation.
+The system is intended to reflect the diversity of all the groups composing the nation and maintains editorial independence from the government.

 Nordic countries

-National public broadcasters in The Nordic countries were modeled after the BBC and established a decade later: Radioordningen (now DR) in Denmark, Kringkastingselskapet (now NRK) in Norway, and Radiotjänst (now Sveriges Radio and Sveriges Television) in Sweden (all in 1925).
-In 1926 Yleisradio (Swedish: Rundradion) now Yle was founded in Finland.
-All four are funded from television licence fees costing (in 2007) around €230 (US$300) per household per year.
+National public broadcasters in Nordic countries were modeled after the BBC and established a decade later: Radioordningen (now DR) in Denmark, Kringkastingselskapet (now NRK) in Norway, and Radiotjänst (now Sveriges Radio and Sveriges Television) in Sweden (all in 1925).
+In 1926 Yleisradio, (Swedish: Rundradion) now Yle was founded in Finland.
+Ríkisútvarpið (RÚV) is the official public broadcast service in Iceland.
+All five are funded from television licence fees costing (in 2007) around €230 (US$300) per household per year.